ome/omero-test-infra/README.md

  * .omero/docker app scripts

-but each of the applications must pass when its run alone as well.
+but each of the applications must pass when it is run alone as well.

 These commands should be invoked by the `script` step in the project's .travis.yml file.
 Set any environment variables as necessary.